OSInside/kiwi/doc/source/concept_and_workflow/profiles.rst

        </preferences>
    </image>

-Each profile is declared via the element `profile`, which itself must be a child of `profiles` and must contain the `name` and `description` attributes.
-The `description` is only present for documentation purposes, `name` on the other hand is used to instruct {kiwi} which profile to build via the command line.
-Additionally, one can provide the boolean attribute `import`, which defines whether this profile should be used by default when {kiwi} is invoked via the command line.
+Each profile is declared via the element `profile` that must be a child of `profiles`, and it must contain the `name` and `description` attributes.
+The `description` is only present for documentation purposes, `name`, on the other hand, is used to instruct {kiwi} which profile to build via the command line.
+Additionally, you can provide the boolean attribute `import`, which defines whether this profile should be used by default when {kiwi} is invoked via the command line.

-A profile inherits the default settings which do not belong to any profile.
+A profile inherits the default settings that do not belong to any profile.
 It applies only to elements that contain the profile in their `profiles` attribute.
-The attribute `profiles` expects a comma separated list of profiles for which the settings of this element apply.
+The attribute `profiles` expects a comma-separated list of profiles for which the settings of this element apply.

 Profiles can furthermore inherit settings from another profile via the